Focused attention to vulnerable areas including over-exploited areas

-The Key Areas identified for Goal 3 of NWM in the NAPCC are:
+The key areas identified for Goal 3 are:

 a) Enhancing storage capacities in multipurpose hydro-projects and integration of drainage with irrigation infrastructures.